gaspaio/vagrant-setups/README.md

 # Vagrant Setups

-My setup for working with Vagrant and Ansible.
+My setup for working with Vagrant, Ansible and Packer.